 “Controlling all sensory aspects of the living environment to the best of our ability was key to this project, particularly as we wanted to establish a successful model that could be replicated to address the need for this type of community across the country,” said Mark Jackson, president of Sweetwater Spectrum.
 “Including quiet, efficient HVAC systems in the residents’ living spaces and recreation area was part of the way in which we sought to achieve this goal.”

 Mechanical contracting firm Reid Heating & Energy expanded on mechanical engineer Timmons Design Engineers original specification for radiant heating systems across all buildings on the property by incorporating a hybrid radiant heating and cooling system from REHAU.
-The updated design called for 9-ton hybrid heating and cooling systems with RAUPEX® crosslinked polyethylene (PEXa) pipe from REHAU, as well as REHAU INSULPEX® energy transfer pipe for the distribution of heated and chilled fluid generated from two air-to-water heat pumps installed in each individual home and in the community center.
+The updated design called for 9-ton hybrid heating and cooling systems with RAUPEX® crosslinked polyethylene (PEXa) pipe from REHAU, as well as REHAU INSULPEX® pre-insulated pipe for the distribution of heated and chilled fluid generated from two air-to-water heat pumps installed in each individual home and in the community center.
 The project was also designed with actuators that would facilitate customized, zoned climate control, providing heating or cooling only when a pre-programmed thermostat in each zone senses its need.

 “As this was already going to be a radiant job, we were compelled to bring some of the latest and greatest in hybrid radiant heating and cooling, as well as energy transfer, available from REHAU,” said Bob Reid, president of Reid Heating.